 Highland Broadcasting Sold both WLNA and sister station WHUD to Radio Terrace, INC in 1982..
 In 1997, WLNA and WHUD were sold to Pamal Broadcasting.

-Currently, the station's format is news and talk and is simulcast with WBNR and WGHQ as the Hudson Valley Radio Network.
+Currently, the station's format is news and talk and is simulcast with WBNR as the Hudson Valley Radio Network.

 WBNR located on the AM radio dial at 1260 kHz is licensed to Beacon, New York and serving the mid- Hudson Valley .
 The call letters stand for Beacon- Newburgh Radio.
 The station is owned by Pamal Broadcasting and broadcasts on 1260 kHz at 1 kilowatt daytime and 480 watts nighttime, both directional, from a four-tower array located in the south part of city of Beacon .

-Currently, the station's format is News and Talk and is simulcast with WLNA and WGHQ as the Hudson Valley Radio Network.
+Currently, the station's format is News and Talk and is simulcast with WLNA as the Hudson Valley Radio Network.